AdobeDocs/experience-manager-64.en/help/forms/developing/invoking-aem-forms-using-java.md

 ## Setting connection properties {#setting-connection-properties}

 You set connection properties to invoke AEM Forms when using the Java API.
 When setting connection properties, specify whether to invoke services remotely or locally, and also specify the connection mode and authentication values.
 Authentication values are required if service security is enabled.
 However, if service security is disabled, it is not necessary to specify authentication values.
-(See [Disabling Service Security](/help/forms/developing/processes-tasks.md#disabling-service-security).)

 The connection mode can either be SOAP or EJB mode.
 The EJB mode uses the RMI/IIOP protocol, and the performance of the EJB mode is better than the performance of the SOAP mode.
 The SOAP mode is used to eliminate a J2EE application server dependency or when a firewall is located between AEM Forms and the client application.
 The SOAP mode uses the https protocol as the underlying transport and can communicate across firewall boundaries.
 If neither a J2EE application server dependency or a firewall is an issue, it is recommended that you use the EJB mode.